The Croods (franchise): Video games

 A video game based on the series, titled The Croods: Prehistoric Party!, was released on March 19, 2013.
-Developed by Torus Games, Bandai Namco, and published by D3 Publisher, it was adapted for Wii U, Wii, Nintendo 3DS, and Nintendo DS.
+Developed by Torus Games, and published by D3 Publisher, it was adapted for Wii U, Wii, Nintendo 3DS, and Nintendo DS.
 The game enables players to take the members of the Croods family on an adventure through 30 party style mini games.
 It received mainly negative reviews.

 A mobile game, titled The Croods, which is a village-building game, was developed and published by Rovio, the creator of Angry Birds.
 It was released on March 14, 2013, to the iOS and Android platforms.
 It received negative reviews from critics, with Metacritic giving it a 40 out of 100.

 Chronology

 Chronological order of The Croods' franchise history: